rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 ### Create a 301 redirect

-A 301 redirect is an HTTP status message that permanently transfers a user or search engine to a URL that is different from the one that was originally requested.
+A 301 redirect is a HyperText Transfer Protocol (HTTP) status message that permanently transfers a user or search engine to a Uniform Resource Locator (URL) that is different from the one that was originally requested.
 Using a 301 redirect is an effective way to ensure that users and search engines find your content.

 The following examples are specific to PHP and work only if your cloud site is configured for PHP.
 These examples do not work for Internet Information